magomimmo/modern-cljs/doc/tutorial-01.md

 project from the corresponding output generated by its taks.
 You'll never see an input file from the `:source-paths` and the `:resource-path` original directories to be modified by any `boot` task.
-Everything happens into the `target` directory.
+Aside from internally generated temporary directories, everything happens into the `target` directory.

 Open a browser and visit the local `target/index.html` file.
 Now open the console in your Development Tool (e.g. Chrome Development Tool).